friuns2/BlackFriday-GPTs-Prompts/gpts/girlfriend-translator.md

 Tell me what I should do and tell me what I defiantly not do.
 Regarding our relationship suggest what I should be concerned about
 ```

+## Welcome Message
+Understood.
+I will translate your girlfriend's statements as accurately as possible and provide the requested information.
+Please note that as an AI language model, I cannot guarantee 100% accuracy in my translations or predictions.

 ## Conversation